 Joel has spent years building the Butterfly B&B, which is built on the base of the house where he was born.
 When Ellen made a website about it in 2012, people started coming.
 While the beds are at Ellen and Joel’s place, the breakfasts are served at Joel’s family’s house next door, cooked by his mom, Rosa, or one or more of his five sisters.
 Siblings Rogelio, Vicente and Ana help out with the business by leading butterfly tours.
 Ana also provides simultaneous translation for cooking classes and cottage industry tours.
-Sisters-in-law Yesmi and Daleth keep the rooms sparkling clean for us.
+Sisters-in-law Yesmi and Daleth keep the rooms clean for us.

 Co-owner Joel Moreno Rojas